atgu/ukbb_pan_ancestry/website/docs/per-phenotype-files.md

 ## Per-phenotype files

+:::note
+All p-values reported in the summary statistics flat files are now stored as log p-values to avoid underflow.
+This includes the per-ancestry association test p-value as well as `pval_meta`, `pval_meta_hq`, `pval_heterogeneity`, and `pval_heterogeneity_hq`.
+:::note

 The per-phenotype files are `tsv.bgz` files are (b)gzipped: they can either be unzipped (`zcat file.tsv.bgz > file.txt`), or read natively in R (`read_delim(gzfile('file.tsv.bgz'), delim='\t')`) and Python (`gzip.open('file.tsv.bgz')`).

 Depending on whether a phenotype is quantitative (`trait_type` is "continuous" or "biomarkers") or binary (`trait_type` is "prescriptions", "icd10", "phecode" or "categorical"), the number of columns will change due to  case/control-stratified statistics for binary phenotypes.